 If you have been injured as a result of a medication or prescription drug error, an experienced Jacksonville medical malpractice lawyer can review all of the facts and circumstances of your case, and may be able to help you obtain the compensation that you need and deserve under the law.
 An experienced personal injury attorney may also be able to file suit on your behalf within the required three-year time period and litigate your case through the court system, if necessary.

-Common Medication Errors Made by Physicians
+What are the Common Medication Errors Made by Doctors?

 Medication errors are typically made by doctors, but they can also be made by pharmacists and nurse practitioners.
 The following types of prescription medication errors are the most common:

 - Miscommunication between the doctor/nurse on duty and the pharmacist

 - Illegible handwriting by a pharmacist or doctor, including misplaced decimal points

 - Failing to recognize or appreciate a patient’s drug allergy